aanchal22/exam-1/instructions/instructions.md

 There two parts to this exam.
 Please follow the instructions for each:

-1. A [companion Google Form](https://forms.gle/e6JjZZZ6Zcn3S6kv8) must be completed and submitted.
+1. A companion Google Form must be completed and submitted.
+The link to this will be supplied separately.
 1. The instructions below for work to be done within this repository.

 ## File and directory structure